MicrosoftDocs/azure-docs/articles/data-factory/how-to-send-notifications-to-teams.md

 1. Search for pipeline in the pipeline "Activities" pane, and drag three **Execute Pipeline** activities to the pipeline canvas.

-1. Select first **Execute Pipeline** activity on the canvas if it is not already selected, and its "General" pane, to edit its details.
+1. Select first **Execute Pipeline** activity on the canvas if it isn't already selected, and its "General" pane, to edit its details.
-    - For **Name** property of the **Execute Pipeline** activity, we recommend to use the name of your invoked ETL pipeline for which you want to send notifications.
-For example, we used **LoadDataPipeline** for the **Name** of our **Execute Pipeline** activity because it is the name of our invoked pipeline.
+    - For **Name** property of the **Execute Pipeline** activity, we recommend using the name of your invoked ETL pipeline for which you want to send notifications.
+For example, we used **LoadDataPipeline** for the **Name** of our **Execute Pipeline** activity because it's the name of our invoked pipeline.
     - In the "Settings" pane, select an existing pipeline or create a new one using the **+ New** button for the **Invoked pipeline** property.
 For example, in our case, we selected **LoadDataPipeline** pipeline for the "Invoked pipeline" property.
 Select other options and configure any parameters for the pipeline as required to complete your configuration.

      :::image type="content" source="media/how-to-send-notifications-to-teams/execute-pipeline-activity-1-general.png" alt-text="Shows the &quot;Execute pipeline&quot; activity general pane for &quot;LoadDataPipeline&quot; pipeline.":::

      :::image type="content" source="media/how-to-send-notifications-to-teams/execute-pipeline-activity-1-settings.png" alt-text="Shows the &quot;Execute pipeline&quot; activity setting pane for &quot;LoadDataPipeline&quot; pipeline.":::

-1. Select second **Execute Pipeline** activity on the canvas, and its "General" pane, to edit its details.
+1. Select second **Execute Pipeline** activity on the canvas, and it's "General" pane, to edit its details.
     -   Specify **OnSuccess Notification** for **Name** of the **Execute Pipeline** activity.
     -   In the "Settings" pane, select **NotifiyTeamsChannelPipeline** pipeline, which we created earlier, for the **Invoked pipeline** property.
 Customize the parameters as required based on activity type.
-For example, I customised the parameters as follows:
+For example, I have customized the parameters as follows:

         | Name              | Value                                                                                                             |
         | :---------------- | :---------------------------------------------------------------------------------------------------------------- |